micahpaul/micahpaul.github.io/brendan/readme.md

 "Fear not, my children," said the saint, "for God has last night revealed to me the mystery of all this.
 It was not an island you were upon, but a fish, the largest of all that swim in the ocean, which is ever trying to make its head and tail meet, but cannot succeed, because of its great length.
 Its name is Iasconius."

-## XI: *They reach the Paradise of Birds; they learn of the birds' origins; they sing praises with the birds; they are warned of a sleep-inducing fountain; their yearly pattern is established*

 When they had sailed beside the island, where they had already been, for three days, and reached the end thereof, they saw towards the west another island, not far off, across a narrow sound, which was very grassy, well-wooded, and full of flowers; and they bore away towards its landing-place.

+## CHAPTER V. The Paradise of Birds.

 When they had sailed to the southern side of this island, they found a rivulet flowing into the sea, and there they brought the boat to land, the saint ordered them to leave the boat, and tow it up against the stream, which was only wide enough for its passage; and thus they towed it for a mile up to the source of the rivulet, the saint sitting on board the while.

 After some consideration, St, Brendan said to them: "Behold, my brothers, God has provided for us a suitable place wherein to abide during the Paschal time.
 And if we had no other provisions, this fountain would, I believe, serve for food as well as drink."